-Windows, external doors and joinery

-Repair category 2

-Notes The window units and external doors are of an older design and wear and tear is noted.
+Windows, external doors and joinery Repair category 2 Notes The timber external doors and some of the window units are of an older design and wear and tear is noted.
 Repair/replacement in the medium term should be anticipated.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
+External joinery is affected by decay to varying degrees.
+A reputable joiner can advise on all necessary repairs.